Serangoon Bus Interchange

-Serangoon Bus Interchange is a bus interchange serving Serangoon New Town in Singapore, and is within walking distance from Serangoon MRT station.
-Opened on 3 September 2011, it is air-conditioned and has 9 services and 17 bus bays.
+Serangoon Bus Interchange is an air-conditioned bus interchange located at Serangoon Central, serving residential areas around Serangoon, Kovan and Serangoon Gardens.
+It is the fifth air-conditioned bus interchange in Singapore, integrated within the Nex shopping mall and seamlessly connected to Serangoon MRT station.
+Nearby public amenities include the Braddell Heights Community Hub, Braddell Heights CC and Serangoon Stadium.

 History

 The original bus interchange was opened on 13 March 1988 along Serangoon Central.
 This interchange took over the overcrowded Serangoon Gardens Bus Interchange and a temporary bus terminal along Serangoon Avenue 3.
-The compound was located under a multi-storey carpark (Block 264), with end-on berths on the eastern side and sawtooth berths (with a bus park) on the western side.
+The compound was located under a multi-storey carpark, with end-on berths on the eastern side and sawtooth berths on the western side.
 Access to the interchange was located along Serangoon Central.

-When the shopping mall nex opened on 25 November 2010, the old bus interchange continued to operate due to congestion at Serangoon Avenue 2, carpark problems and large crowds in the shopping mall.
+When the shopping mall nex opened on 25 November 2010, the old bus interchange continued to operate due to congestion at Serangoon Avenue 2, with shoppers facing carpark problems and large crowds in the shopping mall.

 Relocation

-On 3 September 2011, the interchange was relocated to a new air-conditioned facility along Serangoon Avenue 2 integrated with the shopping mall, nex, and the Serangoon MRT station, making it the fifth bus interchange to be air conditioned.
+On 3 September 2011, the interchange was relocated to a new air-conditioned facility along Serangoon Avenue 2 integrated with the nex shopping mall and Serangoon MRT station, making it the fifth bus interchange to be air conditioned.
 The new facility was the first to have glass walls instead of cement walls facing the bus bays, allowing commuters to be aware of the departure of buses, which was not present in the earlier air conditioned bus interchanges.
 Due to space constraints, Bus Services 81 and 82 no longer terminated at the interchange and were amended to loop at Serangoon Central instead.

 Bus Contracting Model

-Under the new bus contracting model, with the exception of Bus Service 100 is under Clementi Bus Package, the rest of the bus services are under Serangoon-Eunos Bus Package.

-Currently, all bus services at the interchange are operated by the anchor operator, SBS Transit.
+Under the Bus Contracting Model, all bus services operating from Serangoon Bus Interchange were divided into 2 Bus Packages, operated by the anchor operator, SBS Transit Ltd.